What is Xeomin?

 - Xeomin may cause other serious side effects including allergic reactions.
 Symptoms of an allergic reaction to Xeomin may include: itching, rash, redness, swelling, wheezing, trouble breathing, or dizziness or feeling faint.
 Tell your doctor or get medical help right away if you get wheezing or trouble breathing, or if you get dizzy or faint.

-The most common side effects of Xeomin in people with chronic sialorrhea include:
+The most common side effects of Xeomin in adults with chronic sialorrhea include:

 - needing to have a tooth pulled (extracted)